anonymokata/3E0AFD42-B1E6-4705-B966-8723597D5D48/README.md

 - git

-NOTE: check_roman.c has one test case that loops through values and expected results.
-I find this readable, but it has the downside of not showing the number of data points tested:

-    Running suite(s): Conversion to Roman Number Unit Tests 100%: Checks: 1, Failures: 0, Errors: 0

-As a compromise, I am printf()ing the value and expectation of each data point as it they are tested: convert(1) should be I

-To build:
-  cd src
-  make

-To build and run tests:
-  cd src
-  make run-test

-To run tests:
-  cd src
-  ./test

-To run app:
-  cd src
+Additionally, I use valgrind http://valgrind.org/ to detect subtle errors with memory management etc.

+# Information on Tests:

+The file ./tests/test_roman_numbers.c has four test cases in a single test suite "Roman Numeral Unit Tests":
+"RomanToArabic"
+"ArabicToRoman”
+“Addition”
+“Subtraction”

+Each test case covers all the test data for that operation and writes results to the console.
+An example of each type of output is:

+convert_roman_to_arabic(I) = 1
+convert_arabic_to_roman(1) = I
+I + I = II
+IV - I = III

+Using ansi color escape sequences, passing output is shown in green and failing output is shown in red.

+# Most Useful Make Targets:

+- all (cleans all binaries, builds implementation and tests, runs tests including valgrind)

+- check (runs tests including valgrind)

+# Other Make Targets:

+- clean (cleans all binaries)

+- test (builds tests)

-  roman
+- roman (builds the implementation)

+#Directory Structure:

+.
 ├── include
+│   ├── arabic_to_roman.h
+│   ├── roman_to_arabic.h
-│   └── roman.h
+│   └── roman_utils.h
 ├── lib
-│   └──
 ├── README.md
 ├── src
+│   ├── arabic_to_roman.c
+│   ├── arabic_to_roman.o
 │   ├── makefile
 │   ├── obj
+│   │   ├── arabic_to_roman.o
+│   │   ├── roman.o
+│   │   ├── roman_to_arabic.o
-│   │   └──
+│   │   └── roman_utils.o
+│   ├── roman
 │   ├── roman.c
+│   ├── roman_to_arabic.c
+│   ├── roman_to_arabic.o
+│   ├── roman_utils.c
-│   ├── romanfunc.c
+│   ├── roman_utils.o
+│   └── test
 └── tests
-    ├── check_roman.c
+    ├── obj
-    └── obj
+    │   └── test_roman_numbers.o
-        └──
+    └── test_roman_numbers.c

-To build and run tests, including valgrind:

-  cd src
-  make